kumbulanit/t-sql/tech company/untitled/Module 5/Lesson3_Filtering_Data_with_TOP_and_OFFSET-FETCH.md

     FirstName,
     LastName,
     Title,
-    Salary,
+    BaseSalary,
     HireDate,
     DepartmentName
 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1
 ORDER BY
-    CASE WHEN @SortColumn = 'Salary' AND @SortDirection = 'ASC' THEN Salary END ASC, CASE WHEN @SortColumn = 'Salary' AND @SortDirection = 'DESC' THEN Salary END DESC, CASE WHEN @SortColumn = 'Name' AND @SortDirection = 'ASC' THEN LastName END ASC, CASE WHEN @SortColumn = 'Name' AND @SortDirection = 'DESC' THEN LastName END DESC, CASE WHEN @SortColumn = 'HireDate' AND @SortDirection = 'ASC' THEN HireDate END ASC,
+    CASE WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'ASC' THEN BaseSalary END ASC, CASE WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'DESC' THEN BaseSalary END DESC, CASE WHEN @SortColumn = 'Name' AND @SortDirection = 'ASC' THEN LastName END ASC, CASE WHEN @SortColumn = 'Name' AND @SortDirection = 'DESC' THEN LastName END DESC, CASE WHEN @SortColumn = 'HireDate' AND @SortDirection = 'ASC' THEN HireDate END ASC,